Argan oil has become quite the buzzword in the beauty community - and for good reason.

 Native to Morocco, the oil was implemented extensively in ancient times to heal dry skin, protect from sunlight, and alleviate joint pain.
 Perhaps unsurprisingly, many of these uses still apply today.

-Argan oil is considered a carrier oil of middle weight, meaning it's not quite as light as oils like grapeseed, but significantly more manageable thank the likes of castor or olive oil.
+Argan oil is considered a carrier oil of middle weight, meaning it's not quite as light as grapeseed oil, but significantly more manageable than the likes of castor oil or olive oil.
 Argan oil is generally yellow to golden in colour with a faintly nutty aroma.